sgrgic88/Web/README.md

-# Web Development Private Projects
+# Web Development Public Projects
 Creating webpages and learning new stuff